Learn the essentials of the negotiation process

 Meet the teaching staff

-Martin Schweinsberg is an assistant professor of organisational behaviour at ESMT Berlin.
-Previously he was an assistant professor at INSEAD.
-Martin obtained his PhD from London Business School and also holds a MSc (cum laude) and a BSc (with honours and cum laude) in psychology from the University of Amsterdam.
+is an assistant professor of organizational behavior at ESMT Berlin.
+Previously, he was an assistant professor at INSEAD.
+Martin obtained his PhD from London Business School and also holds an MSc (cum laude) and a BSc (with honors and cum laude) in psychology from the University of Amsterdam.

-In one line of research Martin's research seeks to explain how negotiators can create and claim more value and how they can avoid impasses.
-In a second line of research Martin examines competitions for social status.
+In one line of research, Martin seeks to explain how negotiators can create and claim more value and how they can avoid impasses.
+In a second line of research, he examines competition for social status.
 Martin’s dissertation examined the systematic errors people make in their pursuit of higher status and asks specifically whether and why people overestimate their happiness after gaining status.
-Martin also examines how to make more science more reproducible by crowdsourcing distinct aspects of the scientific process.
+He also examines how to make further areas of science more reproducible by crowd sourcing distinct aspects of the scientific process.

-Martin’s research has been published in the Journal of Experimental Social Psychology, Social Psychological and Personality Science, and in Nature: Scientific Data.
-Martin’s work has been covered in The Harvard Business Review, The Atlantic, Slate Magazine, National Affairs and 538, among others.
+His research has been published in the Journal of Experimental Social Psychology, Social Psychological and Personality Science, and in Nature: Scientific Data.
+Martin’s work has been covered in Harvard Business Review, The Atlantic, Slate Magazine, National Affairs, and 538, among others.

 Martin currently serves on the editorial board of Nature: Scientific Data and as a reviewer for several management journals.

-Martin is an award-winning teacher and has taught Executives, MBA and PhD students in Europe, Asia, and the U.S. Martin teaches and directs ope executive education programs iand teaches in client-specific programs at ESMT Berlin.
-Martin has also taught in INSEAD’s flagship open executive and client-specific programs.
-Martin has won INSEAD’s prestigious Dean's Commendation for Excellence in teaching three years in a row.
+He is an award-winning teacher and has taught executives as well as MBA and PhD students in Europe, Asia, and the United States.
+He teaches and directs open executive education programs and teaches in client-specific programs at ESMT Berlin.
+He has also taught in INSEAD’s flagship open executive and client-specific programs.
+Martin has won INSEAD’s prestigious Dean’s Commendation for Excellence in teaching three years in a row.